- A Spousal Lifetime Access Trust (SLAT) is one of many types of irrevocable trusts utilized for transferring wealth outside of an estate.

 How a SLAT works

 Married couples may be interested in making large, permanent gifts to reduce the size of their estate.
 However, concerns can arise because many gifting strategies involve the loss of control of the assets during their lifetime and they may be unsure whether the assets will be needed in the future.

 A SLAT is an estate planning strategy that can perhaps address these conflicting objectives.
-This type of trust is created by one spouse (the "donor" spouse) who gifts property to an irrevocable trust for the benefit of the other spouse ("non-donor" spouse).
+This type of trust is created by one spouse (the "donor" spouse) gifting property to an irrevocable trust for the benefit of the other spouse ("non-donor" spouse).
 They may also elect to include other family members (typically children and grandchildren) as beneficiaries.
-The donor spouse uses their federal exclusion when transferring assets to the SLAT.
+Generally, the gift to the SLAT is not taxable because the donor spouse uses their federal gift and estate tax exclusion when transferring assets to the SLAT.

 Although the trust is irrevocable, the donor spouse may indirectly benefit from the property gifted to the trust, as long as the non-donor spouse is living and remains married to the donor.

 This indirect benefit is achieved because the non-donor spouse is the primary beneficiary of the trust and can request distributions from the trustee of the trust, if needed, during their lifetime.
 The trustee may approve this request and distribute income or principal to the non-donor spouse, typically to maintain their accustomed standard of living.